 At our Red Deer dental clinic, there are numerous ways to restore a tooth (or a full set of teeth) back to its original shape, colour, and function.
 These options are largely dependent on factors such as:

-If you have been researching the many dental clinics the city has to offer, we welcome you to come try out the services offered by Dr. Caroline Krivuzoff-Sanderson.
+If you have been researching the many dental clinics the city has to offer, we welcome you to come try out the general dentistry services offered by Dr. Caroline Krivuzoff-Sanderson.
 Our team will be happy to answer any questions you may have regarding your restoration options.
 And, Dr. Caroline will personally see to it that you understand all the treatment options available so you may make an informed decision on how best to proceed.

 To get started on your dental restoration, contact our Red Deer dental clinic to schedule an appointment, today!

-Through trauma or decay, you may require a dental filing at least once in your lifetime.
+Through trauma or decay, you may require a dental filling at least once in your lifetime.
 While fillings do not add to the overall strength of the tooth, composite and amalgam fillings do help prevent bacteria from entering the tooth, which would lead to decay if left untreated.
 If your tooth has become significantly weakened, we may recommend the addition of a dental crown to preserve its strength and longevity.

 Composite Resin (White)

 The composite filling material we use is composed of extremely small quartz particles in resin.
 Many of our patients prefer this choice for fillings due to their natural appearance.
-The material is color-matched to the tooth, and is bonded to the tooth structure through a multi-step chemical process.
+The material is colour-matched to the tooth, and is bonded to the tooth structure through a multi-step chemical process.
 The composite is placed on the tooth in layers, each layer is cured (hardened) with a light, the filling is then shaped and polished.
 The final filling is virtually invisible.
 The process of completing a successful composite filling is very technique-sensitive and meticulous, and a very dry area is required to achieve an optimum seal with the tooth.
 Although these fillings are durable, they do have limits with regard to strength for larger restorations.
 For these reasons, a composite filling may not be recommended in all situations.